survivejs/webpack-book/manuscript/04_what_is_webpack.md

 ## Webpack is configuration driven

 At its core, webpack relies on configuration.
-Here is a sample configuration adapted from [the official webpack tutorial](https://webpack.js.org/get-started/) and expanded to cover the main points:
+Here is a sample adapted from [the official webpack tutorial](https://webpack.js.org/get-started/) and expanded to cover the main points:

 **webpack.config.js**